jeffknupp/blog/content/2012-10-02-software-optimization-a-systematic-approach-part-two.md

 -**Jeff**

 #Part Two: Introducing the S.M.A.R.T Methodology
+*In case you missed it, [Part One is available here](http://www.jeffknupp.com/blog/2012/07/10/software-optimization-a-systematic-approach/).*

 To optimize software without guesswork and wasted effort, one has to be **SMART**.
 In keeping with this, I've named the methodology used for the